-Flashing your own Coreboot-version and Payload onto your device is do-able, but requires some hardware preperation and ignorance in warning messages.
+Flashing your own coreboot-version and Payload onto your device is do-able, but requires some hardware preparation and ignorance in warning messages.

 A good place to start is the Chromium site.
 They have guides howto set your Chromebook into developer-mode and howto disassemble your device.

-Both things will be nessary, if you want to flash your own version of Coreboot onto your Chromebook (in-system).
-It is nessary to close a circuit on the motherboard via either a switch, jumper or srew to disable the write-protection of the spi chip.
+Both things will be necessary, if you want to flash your own version of coreboot onto your Chromebook (in-system).
+It is necessary to close a circuit on the motherboard via either a switch, jumper or screw to disable the write-protection of the spi chip.
 And to use the flashing tool flashrom in Chrome OS, you have to be in the developer-mode.
 If you already installed a Gnu/Linux-system or likely you can also use the flashrom from there (but then you would be in developer-mode anyway).

-Note: The first three Chromebooks that were made are not supported by coreboot at the moment, but flashrom should be working.
-Mario, Alex and ZGB are running Insyde H2C some UEFI.
-Snow has das U-Boot nativly installed, but a coreboot port is available.
-All the others come shipped with Coreboot.
+Note: The first three Chromebooks that were made are not supported by coreboot, but flashrom should be working.
+Mario, Alex and ZGB are running Insyde H2C UEFI.
+Snow has das U-Boot natively installed, but a coreboot port is available.
+All the others come shipped with coreboot.

 |Release date||Manufacturer||Model||Project Code Name||Close cicuit via||Location for Jumper/Screw||SPI-Chip|

 |May 2012||Samsung||Series 3 Chromebox||Stumpy||Jumper||between the Battery and Ram|

 |May 2012||Samsung Series||550 Chromebook:||Lumpy||Jumper||between the Battery and Ram|

 |October 2012||Samsung||ARM Chromebook||Snow (aka Daisy)||Screw||next to usb3.0-port|

 |November 2012||Acer||C7 Chromebook||Parrot||Jumper||between CPU and Fan under plastic|